 Keeping Communities Connected and People Informed

-"CIAO" OUT2NEWS PET OF THE WEEK
+"PETE" OUT2NEWS PET OF THE WEEK

-Would you like your pet to be the Out2News "Pet of the Week?"
+Would you like YOUR pet to be the Out2News "Pet of the Week?"

 Just send us your pet's name & photo to: email@example.com and we will notify you by email when they have been selected.